ai-robotics-estonia/2023_Validating-applicability-of-an-artificial-intelligence-based-optimization-model/README.md

 Scalability and Flexibility of AI Models:

-The AI models developed should be scalable and flexible enough to adapt to different production scenarios and expand to other manufacturing units.
+The AI models validated should be scalable and flexible enough to adapt to different production scenarios and expand to other manufacturing units.
 This scalability ensures that the benefits of AI optimization can be realized across various production lines and units, maximizing the return on investment.